reneshbedre/reneshbedre.github.io/_posts/2020-03-11-howtoinstall.md

 {% include  share.html %}
 </p>

+## <span style="color:#33a8ff">What is bioinfokit?</span>
+The bioinfokit toolkit aimed to provide various easy-to-use functionalities to analyze, visualize, and interpret the biological data generated from genome-scale omics experiments.

+## <span style="color:#33a8ff">How to install?</span>

+bioinfokit is developed in Python 3 and has been tested with Python versions >= 3.6

+bioinfokit requires
+- NumPy
+- scikit-learn
+- seaborn
+- pandas
+- matplotlib
+- SciPy
+- matplotlib_venn

 bioinfokit can be installed using pip, easy_install and git.

-## <span style="color:#33a8ff">How to install?</span>

 latest bioinfokit version: v0.8.8